Information Disclosure Based on the TCFD Recommendations

 Characteristics Transition risks related to policies, etc. are likely to become apparent.
 Physical risks associated with abnormal weather, etc. are likely to become apparent.

-Identification and assessment of risks and opportunities
+Identification and assessment of risk opportunities

 Scope: